National Anisette Day - July 2

 National Anisette Day

-National Anisette Day is a celebration of flavor and tradition.
-It is observed on July 2 each year.
+National Anisette Day is observed on July 2 each year.

 Observations